internetofwater/docs.geoconnex.us/docs/reference/data-formats/jsonld/primer/building.md

 ### Context

 Geoconnex JSON-LD documents can have varying contexts.
-However, there are several vocabularies other than `schema.org` that mqy be useful, depending on the type of location and dataset being described and the level of specificity for which metadata is produced by the data provider.
+However, there are several vocabularies other than `schema.org` that may be useful, depending on the type of location and dataset being described and the level of specificity for which metadata is produced by the data provider.
 The example context below can serve as general-purpose starting point, although simpler contexts may be sufficient for many documents:

 ``` json
   "@context": {